cmader/HttpClient-WearOS/README.md

 ## Changelog

+* v1.5.6: Fix bug that ignored item color when error response suppression is activated
 * v1.5.5: Fix some bugs related to API version 28
 * v1.5.4: Set minimum API version to 28
 * v1.5.3: Add a back button to configuration and endpoints screen